 "What is a Plantagenet?
 Do you agree?"The longest running dynasty in English history, running from 1154 to 1485.
 For much of this period, the King of England was also Duke of Normandy and ruled several other places — the first three Kings didn't speak English at all, and the first four identified themselves as French, or at least Angevin, first.
 French remained the official court language until 1361.
 Part of the broader House of Anjou (hence the term "Angevin"), which was noted for having its members turn up just about everywhere you look in medieval European history, much like the Hapsburgs would later on (though the Angevins didn't quite reach the same scale).
 They also got the nickname "The Devil's Brood" from an old legend that they were descended from a union between some past Count of Anjou and the daughter of Satan himself, which offered as good an explanation as any for the family's leanings toward violence and infighting.
 (Interestingly, the Plantagenets themselves did little to discourage the legend.)
 The Wars of the Roses kicked off towards the end of this, so monarchs changed back and forth a bit.
 Note that the regnal numbers given below for the earlier kings are anachronistic.
-Like the Normans before them, the early Angevin kings were known only by their first name and a sobriquet, either a nickname or their place of birth.
+Like the Normans before them, the early Angevin kings were known only by their first name and a sobriquet, either a nickname or their place of birth—the former being more common in the earlier period, while place names became virtually standard towards the end of the main line of the dynasty.
 Regnal numbers were assigned by monks in the time of Edward III.note The tradition of regnal nicknames continued until the end of the Plantagenet era, although (with a few exceptions) it wasn't used as often after Edward's reign.
 Each king's most common sobriquet is given here in parentheses after his regnal name.
 Fifteen male monarchs here:

 — 1066 and All That, Test Paper II, Question 2